zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 This sample can be found under :file:`samples/boards/nrf52/nffs` in the Zephyr tree.

+I've already included $(zephyr_base)/ext/fs/nffs in :file:'samples/boards/nrf52/nffs/CMakeLists.txt'
+which is important to build this project.

 The following commands build the application.

 .. code-block:: bash